Shasta County’s Business Climate and Incentives

 In addition, if the investor holds the investment in the QOF for at least 10 years, the investor is not required to pay federal capital gains taxes on any realized gains from the investment.
 All QOFs must hold at least 90 percent of assets in qualifying Opportunity Zone properties or businesses.

-In the City of Redding a job credit of $1,500- $5,000 per employee is available to companies creating 10 or more full-time jobs at or above the area’s median hourly wage.
-These credits can be used to offset development fees, up to $1 million per development.
-In the City of Anderson the credit is $500 per job up to $500,000 per development.
-In the City of Shasta Lake the credit is $500 per job up to $100,000 per development.
+In the City of Redding a job credit of $1,500- $5,000 per employee is available to companies creating 10 or more new full-time jobs at or above the area’s median hourly wage.
+These credits can be used to offset development fees up to $1 million per development.
+During the five-year effective period the business shall maintain at least 90 percent of the new jobs which the credits are based.

 UTILITY RATE DISCOUNTS